8 Tips to Ace GRE Writing

 3. 20 minutes writing the body paragraphs and examples of your essay

-4. 2 minutes to edit for small mistakes, such as grammatical errors
+4. 2 minutes to edit for small mistakes

 5. 3 minutes (if available) to write an intro

 Nope, that’s not a mistake—save the intro for last.
 Why?
 A few reasons.
 First of all, if you’ve already stated your thesis at the beginning, it’s not that important.
 And yet, second of all, test takers get so caught up writing the “perfect intro” that time speeds by and they haven’t focused on their body paragraphs—the meat of the essay—at all.
-This way, you’ll have a much better chance of getting a high score on the GRE AWA.
+Try moving the introduction to the end during practice.
+You may find it gives you a better chance of writing a well-developed essay that gets a high AWA score.

 4. Write as much as you can

-Open up the Official Guide to the essay section and you will see several sample essays.
-If you turn to the lowest scoring essay—the one awarded a ‘1’—what is most notable about it isn’t necessarily the egregious syntax: the essay is only one sentence long.
+Open ETS’s Official Issue Essay Samples and you will see several sample essays.
+If you turn to the lowest scoring essay—the one awarded a ‘1’—what is most notable about it isn’t necessarily the egregious syntax: the essay is only one sentence long!

 Now I highly doubt you will receive a ‘1’.
 Even if you hammer out a paragraph of barely discernible prose, you are likely to get higher than a ‘1’.
 The key point here is length matters.
 And it doesn’t just make the difference between a ‘1’ and a ‘2’; the ‘6’ essay is notably longer than the ‘5’ essay.
 Sure, the ‘6’ essay is of a general higher quality, but had the ‘6’ essay been the length of the ‘5’ essay it might have received a ‘5.5.’

-So don’t think you can just fast and furiously scribble your way to a ‘6’.
-But as you work to improve the quality of your essays, keep in mind that the more high quality stuff you write, the better.
-While we’re on the topic, explore these GRE vocabulary words that deal directly with writing:
+So, don’t think you can just fast and furiously scribble your way to a ‘6’.
+Rather, as you work to improve the quality of your essays, keep in mind that the more high quality stuff you write, the better.

 5. Come up with pro/con statements